conestack/cone.app/docs/source/plugins.rst

 Application Settings
 --------------------

-Plugin Settings are realized as well as application nodes.
+Plugin Settings are implemented as application nodes.
 They are located at ``app_root['settings']`` and can be registered to the application via ``cone.app.register_config``.